Disorder chaos in the Sherrington-Kirkpatrick model with external field: Preliminary results

 \end{definition}

-Definition $\ref{PR:def1}$ is the same as Definition 14.5.3. \cite{Talag11}, while our definition on the stationarity in Definition $\ref{sec3:def1}$ is stronger than that in Definition 14.11.4. \cite{Talag11}.
-This is just for technical purposes and it should be clear that under these assumptions, our future arguments are still valid.
+Definition~\ref{PRdef1} is the same as Definition 14.5.3 \cite{Talag11}, while our definition of the stationarity in Definition \ref{sec3def1} is stronger than that in Definition 14.11.4~\cite{Talag11}.
+This is for technical purposes and it should be clear that under these assumptions, our future arguments are still valid.\vadjust{\goodbreak}